 The TWT Wake Interval Mantissa subfield is set to the value of the mantissa of the TWT Wake Interval value in microseconds, base 2.

 When transmitted by a TWT requesting STA, the TWT Channel field contains a bitmap indicating which channel the STA requests to use as a temporary primary channel during a TWT SP.
 When transmitted by a TWT responding STA, the TWT Channel field contains a bitmap indicating which channel the TWT requesting STA is allowed to use as a temporary channel during the TWT SP.
-Each bit in the bitmap corresponds to one minimum width channel (see 8.4.2.211 (SST Operation element)) for the band in which the TWT responding STA’s associated BSS is currently operating, with the least significant bit corresponding to the lowest numbered channel of the operating channels of the BSS.
-A value of 1 in a bit position in the bitmap transmitted by a TWT requesting STA means that operation with that channel as the primary channel is requested during a TWT SP.
+Each bit in the bitmap corresponds to one minimum width channel for the band in which the TWT responding STA’s associated BSS is currently operating, with the least significant bit corresponding to the lowest numbered channel of the operating channels of the BSS.
+The minimum width channel is equal to the SST Channel Unit field of the SST Operation element if such an element has been previously received or is equal to 2 MHz if no such element has been previously received from the AP to which the SST STA is associatedA value of 1 in a bit position in the bitmap transmitted by a TWT requesting STA means that operation with that channel as the primary channel is requested during a TWT SP.
 A value of 1 in a bit position in the bitmap transmitted by a TWT responding STA means that operation with that channel as the primary channel is allowed during the TWT SP.

 A TWT requesting STA sets the TWT Protection subfield to 1 to request the TWT responding STA to provide protection of the set of TWT SPs corresponding to the requested TWT ID by allocating RAW(s) that restrict access to the medium during the TWT SP(s) for that(those) TWTs.
 A TWT requesting STA sets the TWT Protection subfield to 0 if TWT protection by RAW allocation is not requested for the corresponding TWT(s).

-When transmitted by a TWT responding STA, the TWT Protection subfield indicates whether the TWT SP(s) identified in the TWT element will be protected.
+When transmitted by a TWT responding STA that is an AP, the TWT Protection subfield indicates whether the TWT SP(s) identified in the TWT element will be protected.
 A TWT responding STA sets the value of the TWT Protection subfield to 1 to indicate that the TWT SP(s) corresponding to the TWT ID(s) of the TWT element will be protected by allocating RAW(s) that restrict access to the medium during the TWT SP(s) for that(those) TWT(s).
 A TWT responding STA sets the value of the TWT Protection subfield to 0 to indicate that the TWT SP(s) identified in the TWT element might not be protected from TIM STAs by allocating RAW(s).

 The format of the NDP Paging field is defined in Figure 8-575a24 (NDP Paging field format).